 The operations of the Company may require licences and permits from various governmental authorities.
+As set out above, on-going and future regulatory actions may alter, and may cause the Company to require a license or permit where one is currently not needed.
 There can be no assurance that the Company will be able to obtain all necessary licences and permits that may be required.